Updated:

 John 15:1-11 documents the final days that Christ spent with his disciples before meeting his cruel death.
 At this time, Christ taught his disciples using metaphors and symbols to ensure that they understood the teachings.
 Jesus knew about the task that was ahead of his disciples.

-In addition, he knew that for them to overcome it, they had to have strong faith, which could only come after they learn to understand and trust in God.2 Therefore, to ensure that they understood the teachings, Christ used items that were common among the disciples and other people that came to his gatherings.
+In addition, he knew that for them to overcome it, they had to have strong faith, which could only come after they learn to understand and trust in God.
+Therefore, to ensure that they understood the teachings, Christ used items that were common among the disciples and other people that came to his gatherings.

-Some of the items that he used in his teachings included vines, vine grower, and branches.
+Some of the items that he used in his teachings included vines, vine growers, and branches.
 The vine represented Jesus himself, the vine grower was the Father who sent Christ to the earth, and the branches were the disciples.
 At this time, the Johannine community involved itself with farming.

-The common plants that they grew at the time included vines among others.3 Therefore, by using vine in his teaching, Jesus related the normal life with God’s teachings thus making it possible for the disciples to figure out his teachings.
+The common plants that they grew at the time included vines among others.
+Therefore, by using vine in his teaching, Jesus related the normal life with God’s teachings thus making it possible for the disciples to figure out his teachings.

 As the farmers attend to vines, they prune branches that are completely damaged or unproductive to ensure that the vines remain healthy to bear more fruits.
-In his teachings, Jesus tries to relate this aspect with the kingdom of God.4
+In his teachings, Jesus tries to relate this aspect with the kingdom of God.

 He talks of how God will separate sinners from the righteous and send the former to hell.
-By using these metaphors, Jesus did not intend to instill fear in his disciples, but wanted to show the seriousness of regarding and disregarding the teachings.
+By using these metaphors, Jesus did not intend to instill fear in his disciples but wanted to show the seriousness of regarding and disregarding the teachings.

 Literary Context